 Mr Paul Bedbrook – Financial expert

 Mr Paul Bedbrook has had a connection with blood issues via his personal involvement with haemophilia for over two decades.
 He is the father of two adult sons with haemophilia.
 For much of this time Mr Bedbrook has been involved with the Haemophilia Foundation NSW (HFNSW) and the Haemophilia Foundation Australia (HFA).
 He is a past President of HFNSW and past Treasurer of HFA.
 He brings his personal experiences with blood issues to the Board as well as feedback from a community of individuals who rely on the blood and plasma products distributed to Australia's health services under the auspices of the NBA.

-Mr Bedbrook was appointed community representative on the NBA Board in May 2011.
-In August 2013 Mr Bedbrook was appointed financial expert on the NBA Board in August 2013 and is a member of the NBA Audit Committee.
+Mr Bedbrook was appointed community representative on the NBA Board from May 2011 to August 2013.
+Mr Bedbrook was appointed financial expert on the NBA Board in August 2013 and is a member of the NBA Audit Committee.